 Possibilities 2017 with Melissa Stockwell

 Purple Heart and Bronze Star recipient, retired U.S. Army 1st Lt.
 Melissa Stockwell was the first-ever female American soldier to lose a limb in active duty in Iraq.
 Today, Melissa is a three-time World Champion and two-time Paralympian who won the Paralympic Bronze Medal in triathlon on Sept.
 11, 2016.
-The extraordinary story of her journey from combat in Bagdad to the medals podium on the beaches of Rio de Janeiro is bringing audiences across the country to their feet.
-Join us to hear Melissa's amazing story!
+The extraordinary story of her journey from combat in Bagdad to the medals podium on the beaches of Rio de Janeiro has brought audiences across the country to their feet - as did her amazing 2017 presentation to the Chattanooga audience!

 U.S. Army 1st Lt.
 Melissa Stockwell's tour of active service in Bagdad ended abruptly when a roadside bomb blasted the Humvee in which she rode.
 When she awoke in the Bagdad ER, still in her army fatigues, she realized she'd lost her left leg and knew then her life would be forever changed.